 The Company also uses derivatives to partially mitigate the effect of fluctuating diesel and gasoline costs on operating results.
 Any such derivatives that do not qualify for hedge accounting treatment in accordance with GAAP are recorded at fair value, with unrealized gains and losses on open contracts and realized gains or losses on settled contracts recorded as an element of cost of sales.
-Unrealized gains or losses in the fair value of contracts that do qualify for hedge accounting are recorded in AOCI except for any ineffective portion of the change in fair value, which is immediately recorded in earnings.
-For the effective portion of the change in fair value, realized gains or losses remain as a component of AOCI until the related fuel is consumed.
+Unrealized gains or losses in the fair value of contracts that do qualify for hedge accounting are recorded in AOCI except for any ineffective portion of the change in fair value, realized gains or losses remain as a component of AOCI until the related fuel is consumed.
 Upon consumption of the fuel, the gain or loss is reclassified to cost of sales.
 At September 30, 2015, there were no amounts included within AOCI related to fuel derivatives.